NOTE: All the latest security guidelines are available at the TSA’s web site – http://www.tsa.gov/

 TSA Pre✓™ is part of the agency’s efforts to focus its resources and improve the passenger experience at security checkpoints by applying intelligence-driven, risk-based screening procedures and enhancing its use of technology.
 Through a variety of risk-based initiatives such as TSA Pre✓™, TSA provides effective security while gaining efficiencies and improving the travel experience for millions of passengers each week.

 “TSA Pre✓™ demonstrates our commitment to provide both world class security and world class customer service to the public we serve and keep safe every day across Louisiana and across the country,” said TSA’s Federal Security Director for the State of Louisiana Johnny Eason.

-In order to enroll, the TSA Pre✓™ application process allows U.S. citizens and lawful permanent residents to go through a pre-enrollment process online at tsa.gov and visit an application center to provide biographic information (e.g. a government issued ID showing current address), be fingerprinted, and provide a U.S. passport, a U.S. birth certificate or valid immigration documentation, as well as pay an application fee of $85 for a five-year membership.
+In order to enroll, the TSA Pre✓™ application process allows U.S. citizens and lawful permanent residents to go through a pre-enrollment process online at tsa.gov and visit an application center to provide biographic information (e.g. a government issued ID showing current address), be fingerprinted, and provide a U.S. passport, a U.S. birth certificate or valid immigration documentation, as well as pay an application fee for a five-year membership.